All Stories

 Espinosa-Silva is a Restorative Nursing Assistant (RNA) at Centinela Skilled Nursing & Wellness Centre (West) in Inglewood, where she helps residents with rehabilitation and therapy so they can improve their quality of life.

 “It’s very tough.
 We’re there (in the facility) regardless of whatever’s going on.
 And it’s a lot of things that you have to think about.
-You got to take care of yourself, your residents and the people around you.
+You’ve got to take care of yourself, your residents and the people around you.
 And we have families that we go home to, so you make sure that you’re taking the proper steps to take care of them, too.
-So it’s been tough, but it’s getting better,” she says.
+So it’s been tough during the pandemic, but it’s getting better,” she says.

 Espinosa-Silva had been working as a kitchen aide before she enrolled last summer in the Certified Nursing Assistant (CNA) and RNA certification courses offered by the Center for Caregiver Advancement (through the Education Fund).

-But with support from her supervisor and her Education Fund coordinator, she started her training.
+However, with support from her supervisor and her Education Fund coordinator, she started her training during the pandemic.
 For three months, she did not have a day off: She attended her classes on weekends, in between shifts at the two facilities where she worked.

 “It was a little bit hard,” she admits about juggling work, her studies and her personal life.
 “But I was determined that I was going to do the program, that I was going to finish it.”

 Receiving her license was a reward for all her hard work and she was ready for her new job.
 However, she didn’t expect a struggle on her first day: She was so overwhelmed she almost walked away.
 She was used to staying behind the scenes, prepping meals in the kitchen, and not being on the floor with the residents.
-But she persevered.
+Despite the new challenges, she persevered.

 “Everywhere you go, there’s something that challenges you as a person and it’s going to make you grow in many ways,” she says.